 Blake believes it is possible that the denial of his book has more to do with a desire for retaliation against him for his growing notoriety as a writer than it does with codes violations or actual threats to security.

 Before it was published in Hell Is a Very Small Place, the essay “A Sentence Worse Than Death” appeared on Solitary Watch’s website in 2013.
 The piece went viral, receiving over half a million views.
 Letters to Blake from all over the world began pouring into Elmira prison, where he was then being held.
 In 2014, DOCCS moved him to Great Meadow.
 As is generally the case with prison mail, letters have not been forwarded.
-Most of his book, as well as the 1,400-page handwritten manuscript of a novel he was working on, were thrown away in the move.
+Most of his collection of books, as well as the 1,400-page handwritten manuscript of a novel he was working on, were thrown away in the move.

 Blake also told Solitary Watch that this is not the first time he has been denied a publication.
 Recently, he was denied access to an Atlas that he has had with him in every prison in which he has spent time.
-He never received the notice of the FMRC’s decision, but was charged $14 anyways to mail the book home without the opportunity to appeal.
+He never received the notice of the FMRC’s decision, but was charged $14 anyway to mail the book home without the opportunity to appeal.